Complaint process

 You can contact ACC on 0800 101 996 if you believe you have suffered a treatment injury.

-In a small number of cases, the Commissioner formally investigates a complaint.
-This is a serious step.
-You will need to work with HDC staff to support the formal investigation.
-Learn about the formal investigation of a complaint from the complainant's side.
+In a small number of cases, the Commissioner conducts a formal investigation.
+This is a serious step, and often it takes about two years.
+You would need to work with HDC staff to support a formal investigation.
+Learn about formal investigations.

 NZSL Video